-It is more likely that your underlying heart condition will have more influence on your ability to exercise than the pacemaker itself.
+It is more likely that your underlying heart condition will have more influence on your ability to exercise than the CRT device itself.
 This can be due to shortness of breath, fatigue or chest pain and should not be ignored.

-Research has shown that physical activity is hugely beneficial for people with a pacemaker; however this should be progressed slowly from the first follow up after implant, usually six weeks.
+Research has shown that physical activity is hugely beneficial for people with a pacemaker or CRT device; however this should be progressed slowly from the first follow up after implant, usually six weeks.
 If you are not sure what you can and cannot do, discuss this with the pacemaker clinic at your follow up appointments.